 What Are My Rights After An Accident At Work If My Employer Has Been Negligent?

-If your employer has failed to take reasonable action to protect your safety and your health at work and you have become ill or injured as a result, you have the right to claim compensation from your employer.
+Has your employer failed to take reasonable action to protect your safety and your health at work?
+Have you have become ill or injured as a result?
+If so, you may have the right to claim compensation from your employer.
 You could claim compensation for both the injuries and illnesses you’ve suffered and the financial expenses caused by them.

 If you are wondering ‘what are my rights after an accident at work as an agency worker?’, you may be surprised to know that you would, to some extent, have the same rights as a contracted or full-time employee.

 If you’re an agency or temporary worker, you might be under the impression that you would not be able to claim compensation for an accident in the workplace, but this is simply not the case.

 If you have been injured in a workplace accident or fallen ill because of a lack of health and safety provision at work, you can contact our team at any time.
 We would be happy to assess your eligibility to claim.
 We could also connect you with a legal professional that would be able to fight for the compensation you deserve.